Introduction

 Membrane Binding

-In addition to the exposure of GpIIb/IIIa as a result of conformational change occurring on the platelet, phosphatidylserine also emerges on the platelet surface.
+In addition to the exposure of GpIIb/IIIa due to conformational change occurring on the platelet, phosphatidylserine also emerges on the platelet surface.
 Phosphatidylserine is a membrane phospholipid whose polar end has a negative charge and, as a result, provides an excellent surface for a calcium ion to bind.
 The interaction between negatively charged phosphatidylserine and calcium does not completely negate calcium’s positive charge.
 This allows for serine proteases to bind to the surface of the platelet membrane.
 This binding is possible due to the carboxylation of clotting factors II, VII, IX, and X. These clotting factors have a region called gamma-carboxyglutamic acid that undergoes vitamin-K dependent carboxylation via gamma-glutamyl carboxylase.
 The enzyme adds a negatively charged carboxyl group to glutamic acid residues, which calcium easily binds to.
 As a result, the clotting factors can adhere to the platelet surface as serine proteases.

 Intrinsic Pathway Proteases